-Figure 4.
-Procedure of traditional VTI measurement
+Figure 4 Procedure of traditional VTI measurement

-Figure 5.
-Procedure of VTI measurement through Smart VTI
+Figure 5 Procedure of VTI measurement through Smart VTI

+Number of steps Duration

-Traditional measurement 11 About 30s Smart VTI measurement 2 Less than 5s
+Common measurement 11 About 30s

+Smart VTI measurement 2 Less than 5s

 Automatic Positioning

 In Smart VTI, a feature of the LVOT target area extracted from the apical five chamber view image, is used by pattern recognition method.
 This enables automatic positioning of the target area.